-The fire began late Friday northwest of the city of Ventura and immediately reached state Highway 101, a major route connecting Northern and Southern California.
+The fire began late Friday northwest of the city of Ventura and immediately reached US Highway 101, a major route connecting Northern and Southern California.
 Fueled by dry timber and winds that reached 50 mph, it closed the six-lane highway in both directions on a roughly 15-mile northwest between state highways 150 and 33, forcing holiday motorists to narrow backcountry roads.

 "We had multiple motorists stranded with the flames impinging on the highway," Ventura County Fire Battalion Chief Fred Burris said.
 "We had motorists making U-turns going opposing directions on the freeway with other motorists, not realizing the situation."